insooth/insooth.github.io/partial-functions-magic-values.md

 ## Express precisely

-Either we move into `optional<unsigned>` or make `distance` always succeeds, we will fix the bug and never return the magic values anymore.
+Either we move into `optional<unsigned>` or make `distance` always succeeding, we will fix the bug and never return the magic values anymore.
 One topic is left tough.
 We pointed out in the documentation that returned value represents distance _in metres_.
 Let's express that in the type using [Boost.Units](http://www.boost.org/doc/libs/1_60_0/doc/html/boost_units.html):

 ```c++
 boost::units::si::length distance(Point, Point);